Night Vale Presents: Conversations with People Who Hate Me (2017-2022)

+Dreamboy (2018-2019)

 Dreamboy is a fiction podcast created by and starring musician Dane Terry.
 The first season aired from October 2018, to March 2019.
 The musical mystery podcast is about a "spun-out musician" and zoo employee named Dane living in Cleveland, Ohio as he attempts to solve the mystery of mysterious flickering lights across town, as well as a murderous zebra.
 On December 3, 2019, it was announced that there would not be another season of the podcast.